A2RL – Performance Engineering Support in an Autonomous Formula Racing Series

 Analyzing and optimizing trajectories and speed profiles tailored to the circuit and race conditions

-Developing data visualization tools for real-time and simulated telemetry
+Developing data visualization tools for real-time and simulated data

 Supporting real-world vehicle testing and operational workflows